Case Anton: Operation

-By the evening of 10 November 1942, Axis forces had completed their preparations for Case Anton.
-The 1st Army advanced from the Atlantic coast, parallel to the Spanish border, while the 7th Army advanced from central France towards Vichy and Toulon, under the command of General Johannes Blaskowitz.
+By the evening of 10 November 1942, Wehrmacht and Royal Italian Army forces had completed their preparations for Case Anton.
+The 1st Army advanced from the Atlantic coast, parallel to the France–Spain border, while the 7th Army advanced from central France towards Vichy and Toulon, under the command of General Johannes Blaskowitz.
 The Italian 4th Army occupied the French Riviera and an Italian division landed on Corsica.
 By the evening of 11 November, German tanks had reached the Mediterranean coast.

 The Germans had planned Operation Lila to capture intact the demobilised French fleet at Toulon.
-French naval commanders managed to delay the Germans by negotiation and subterfuge long enough to scuttle their ships on 27 November, before the Germans could seize them, preventing three battleships, seven cruisers, 28 destroyers and 20 submarines from falling into the hands of the Axis powers.
+French naval commanders managed to delay the Germans by negotiation and subterfuge long enough to scuttle their ships on 27 November, before German soldiers could seize them, preventing three battleships, seven cruisers, 28 destroyers and 20 submarines from falling into the hands of the Axis powers.
 Despite the disappointment of the German Naval War Staff, Hitler considered that the elimination of the French fleet sealed the success of Operation Anton since the destruction of the fleet denied it to Charles de Gaulle and the Free French Navy.

-Vichy France limited its resistance to radio broadcasts objecting to the violation of the armistice of 1940.
+Vichy France offered no resistance, contenting itself with a radio broadcast objecting to the violation of the armistice of 1940.
 The German government countered that it was the French who violated the armistice first by not offering a determined resistance to the Allied landings in North Africa.
-The 50,000-strong Vichy French Army took defensive positions around Toulon, but when confronted by German demands to disband, it did so since it lacked the military capability to resist the Axis forces.
+The 50,000-strong Vichy French Army took defensive positions around Toulon, but when confronted by German demands to disband, it did so since it lacked the military capability to resist the forces.

+Separately, Pierre Laval signed the Laval–Kaufmann Agreement with Nazi Germany in January 1943, allowing the Axis powers to requisition a large portion of the French merchant fleet for their own use.
+This agreement concerned only commercial shipping and not the French warships that had been scuttled in Toulon.

 Aftermath

 Although it became little more than a puppet government, the Vichy regime continued to exercise nominal civil authority over the whole of Metropolitan France except Alsace-Lorraine, as it had done since 1940.
 The Italian occupation zone was abolished following the removal of Mussolini from office and the Italian government's subsequent request for an armistice in 1943.

-France subsequently remained under exclusively German occupation from then until the Allied invasion and liberation of the country in 1944.
+France subsequently remained under exclusively German occupation from then until the western Allied invasions (Operation Overlord in Normandy and Operation Dragoon in the Rhone delta) and liberation of the country in 1944.